Code-Institute-Submissions/wedding-photography/README.md

 All wireframes were developed with Balsamiq.
 As there are slight design changes for the mobile/tablet/desktop versions of the site, I have created wireframes for each screen type.
 I have linked the relevant pages below.

+Note: To open links in a new tab, please use CTRL+click (on Windows and Linux) or CMD+click (on MacOS).

 ##### Home Page

 * [Home page desktop](./wireframes/home-page-desktop.png)
+​
 * [Home page tablet](./wireframes/home-page-tablet.png)
+​
 * [Home page mobile](./wireframes/home-page-mobile.png)
+​
 ##### About Page
+​
 * [About page desktop](./wireframes/about-page-desktop.png)
+​
 * [About page tablet](./wireframes/about-page-tablet.png)
+​
 * [About page mobile](./wireframes/about-page-mobile.png)
+​
 ##### Portfolio Page
+​
 * [Portfolio page desktop](./wireframes/portfolio-page-desktop.png)
+​
 * [Portfolio page tablet](./wireframes/portfolio-page-tablet.png)
+​
 * [Portfolio page mobile](./wireframes/portfolio-page-mobile.png)
+​
 ##### Contact Page
+​
 * [Contact page desktop](./wireframes/contact-page-desktop.png)
+​
 * [Contact page tablet](./wireframes/contact-page-tablet.png)
+​
 * [Contact page mobile](./wireframes/contact-page-mobile.png)
+​

 #### Surface

 ###### Colours

 I chose to employ a minimilist and clean design for the website.

 For my navbar, and footer I decided to use an off-white/yellow (#DEDCD7) background colour which works well with the images used throughout the website.
 Many images were black and white and I felt the background color complimented these photos.
 The navbar color also complimented the home page hero image as the color is present within the image.